jamirawan/dox/Liquid template/README.md

 # Liquid template language

-It's a template language that Jekyll use which originally was created by [Shopify](https://shopify.com) used.
+It's a template language that Jekyll use which originally was created by [Shopify](https://shopify.com).